-Jocelyne moved to town at the age of 14 and got a job as a housemaid, helping a woman who owned a restaurant.
+Jocelyne moved to town at the age of 14 and got a job as a housemaid, helping a woman who owns a restaurant.

-Jocelyne at the age of 14 - Urban Community, West Africa
+Jocelyne at the age of 14 - Urban Community - West Africa

-Jocelyne woke up at 6 a.m., cleaned the house, washed the dishes that came from the restaurant the night before and heated the remaining food.
-Then she fetched water to be used for the day.
-She would then go to the market to buy food supplies that were needed to cook food for the restaurant.
-When Jocelyne came back home, she started cooking with her "aunty" (that's what she called the woman).
-They prepared various types of meals until 6 p.m.
-Afterwards, Jocelyne went to the restaurant, cleaned and settled the place.
-Clients started coming at 7 p.m.
-The restaurant would stay open until 3 a.m.
-Jocelyne got home at 3:30 a.m., gave money to her "aunty" and then went to bed.
+Jocelyne wakes up at 6 am, cleans the house, washes the dishes that came from the restaurant the night before and heats the remaining food.
+Then she fetches water to be used for the day.
+She will then go to the market to buy food supplies that are needed to cook food for the restaurant.
+When Jocelyne comes back home, she will start cooking with her "aunty" (that's how she calls the woman).
+They will prepare various types of meals, until 6pm.
+Afterwards, Jocelyne goes to the restaurant, cleans and settles the place.
+Clients start coming at 7pm.
+The restaurant is open until 3 am.
+Jocelyne goes home at 3:30, gives the money to her "aunty" and then goes to bed.

 Jocelyne was paid CFA 15,000 on a monthly basis.
 Her mom would come and collect the money at the end of every month.
 Then, one day, she was accused of having stolen the money from the restaurant.
-Jocelyn tried to prove her innocence, but her boss did not believe her and decided to reduce Jocelyn's salary.
-Jocelyne was now earning CFA 13,000.
+She tried to prove her innocence, but the woman did not believe.
+The woman decided to reduce her salary.
+Jocelyne was now earning 13,000F.
 After a few months, she decided to quit the job and went back to the village to live with her family.
-By then, her father was sick and could not work anymore.
+Her father was then sick and could not work anymore.
 He passed away a few months later.
 Jocelyne decided to get married, so she could get support from her husband to be able to help her mom support the boys.
 She got married at the age of 16.
-Jocelyne got pregnant, but unfortunately lost her baby.
-Her husband divorced her a few months later, so she decided to go back to town to look for new job opportunities...
+Jocelyne got pregnant but unfortunately, lost her baby.
+Her husband divorced her a few months later.
+She decided to go back to town look for new job opportunities...